teofanis/Mobile-App-Development/README.md

 **************************

 P.S
-Play around with it, if anyone wishes to know more, I have the full submission on my linkedIn, or I can send it over email, whichever is easier.
+If anyone wishes to know more, I have the full submission on my linkedIn, or I can send it over email, whichever is easier.